MarcJAndersen/rrdfqbcrnd0/rrdfqb/inst/doc/get-cube-vocabulary.md

 summarize.rdf(results)
 ```

+However, it works using a local Fuseki instance.
-The code below assumes a locate fuseki instance is running.
+The code below assumes a local Fuseki instance is running at `http://localhost:3030/arm/query`.
+Change to follow your setup.

 ```r
 endpoint<- "http://localhost:3030/arm/query"